chrispaynter/architecture/Event Storming.md

 ### Big Picture

-- Good for kicking off a project
+- Good for kicking off a project.
 - with every stakeholder involved.
-- Avoid focusing too deeply on individual sections
+- Avoid focusing too deeply on individual sections.
-- Embrace the whole complexity
+- Embrace the whole complexity and maximise learning.

 ### Design Level